-- (i) Continuous service in the same facility prior to the coming into force of this Agreement shall be taken into account, and: - (ii) Continuous service shall be deemed not to have been broken by: - 1.
-Absence of an employee from the facility while a member of the Defence Forces of the Commonwealth in time of war; or - 2.
-Any period of absence on leave without pay not exceeding six month. - (iii) One month equals four and one-third weeks. - 42.6 Subject to subclause 42.2, 42.3 and 42.4, where an employee has acquired a right to long service leave, then: - (a) If before such leave has been entered upon, the employment of such employee is terminated, the employee shall be entitled to receive the monetary value of the leave to which such employee has been entitled computed at the rate of salary which such employee was receiving immediately prior to the termination of employment. - (b) Where an employee dies and any long service leave: - (i) to which the employee was entitled has not been taken, or - (ii) accrued upon termination of the services of the employee by reason of the employee's death and has not been taken,
+- (a) The employer shall give to each employee at least one month's notice of the date from which it is proposed that the employee's long service leave shall be given and taken.
+Such leave shall be taken as soon as practicable having regard to the needs of the facility, or, where the employer and the employee agree, such leave may be postponed to an agreed date. - (b) In such a case, where the employer and employee agree to postpone the taking of leave, the employee shall be paid for that leave at the rate of pay applicable at the time of the agreement and not at the rate of pay applicable at the time that the leave is taken.
+For any such agreement to be valid, it must be in writing and be signed by both the employer and the employee. - (c) For the purposes of this clause: - (i) Continuous service in the same facility prior to the coming into force of this agreement shall be taken into account, and: - (ii) Continuous service shall be deemed not to have been broken by: - Absence of an employee from the facility while a member of the Defence Forces of the Commonwealth in time of war; or - 2.
+Any period of absence on leave without pay not exceeding six month. - (iii) One month equals four and one-third weeks. - 45.6 Subject to subclause 45.2, 45.3 and 45.4, where an employee has acquired a right to long service leave, then: - (a) If before such leave has been entered upon, the employment of such employee is terminated, the employee shall be entitled to receive the monetary value of the leave to which such employee has been entitled computed at the rate of salary which such employee was receiving immediately prior to the termination of employment. - (b) Where an employee dies and any long service leave: - (i) to which the employee was entitled has not been taken, or - (ii) accrued upon termination of the services of the employee by reason of the employee's death and has not been taken,